microsoft/redux-dynamic-modules/docs/reference/ModuleCounting.md

 # Module Reference Counting

-**redux-dynamic-modules** will automatically peform "reference counting" of your modules and their contents.
+**redux-dynamic-modules** will automatically perform "reference counting" of your modules and their contents.

 ## For Modules